jrandj/backtester/README.md

 ### Mathematical Model-based Strategies

 These strategies use mathematical models such as the delta-neutral trading strategy.
 Delta neutral is a portfolio strategy consisting of multiple positions with offsetting positive and negative deltas.
 Delta is the ratio that compares the change in the price of an asset, to the corresponding change in the price of its derivative.

+### Pairs Trading

+This strategy finds 2 assets whose prices have historically moved together.
+The difference between their prices is tracked, and, if it widens, buy the loser and short the winner.
+If the relationship persists, the long and/or short leg will deliver profits as prices converge and the positions are closed.
+This approach extends to a multivariate context by forming baskets from multiple securities and pairing assets from the baskets against each other.

 ### Mean Reversion